nats-io/nats-architecture-and-design/adr/ADR-37.md

 - `max_messages` - depends on a client, probably between 100 and 1000 messages
 - `expires` - default 30s, minimum 1s
 - `max_bytes` - not set, use `max_messages` if not provided
-- `idle_heartbeat` - default 1/2 of expires capping at 30s, minimum 500ms, maximum 30s
+- `idle_heartbeat` - default 1/2 of the `expires` value, capping at 30 seconds with a minimum of 500 milliseconds and the maximum 30s
 - `threshold_messages` - 50% of `max_messages`
 - `threshold_bytes` - 50% of `max_bytes`